kinnara-digital-studio/kecak-workflow/docs/install_ManualWindows.md

-# how to install kecak manual using windows
+# How to Install Kecak Manual Using Windows

-## Follow This Link Kecak Workflow Installer :
+Follow This Link Kecak Workflow Installer :
 This is Link for Kecak installer in gdrive

 https://drive.google.com/drive/folders/1FwhuJbvb9Rr1KHFv5_nQzDSwp96zVRSF?usp=sharing

-# Step For Installing :
+### Step For Installing :

 1. Kecak Installer .rar Extract File
 After the file is extracted, it will appear as follows: